makersacademy/airport_challenge/README.md

 end.
 - I also made sure that I got 100% test coverages and that all my tests passed.

-How to use this program:
+How to use this program
 -------

 - You will need to create at least one instance of the Airport class.
 You have the option of passing in capacity as an argument -